Nevada Democratic Party: March 2021 DSA Takeover

 In March 2021, The Intercept reported on a five-year intra-party conflict in the Nevada Democratic Party, waged between supporters of former Senate Majority Leader Harry Reid and members of the party's progressive wing since the 2016 Democratic presidential primaries.
-Following sweeping gains of leadership positions by progressive candidates backed by the local Democratic Socialists of America chapter on March 6, the entire Nevada Democratic Party staff resigned.
+Following sweeping gains of leadership positions by progressive candidates backed by the local Democratic Socialists of America chapter on March 6, the entire Nevada Democratic Party staff resigned, taking severance for themselves and diverting the rest of the party's coffers to the reelection of Senator Catherine Cortez Masto.
 On March 4, 2023, a "unity" slate of candidates were elected, ending the DSA takeover.

 Platform and structure

 The current platform for the party was ratified in 2020.
 The topics that are covered include the military, veterans, healthcare, civil rights, education, elections and government, voting rights, environment and energy, foreign policy, jobs and the economy, and working Nevadans.

 A priority for Nevada Democrats in the 2010s and 2020s has been increasing the minimum wage.
 In 2019, Democratic governor Steve Sisolak signed a bill passed by a Democratic legislature to raise Nevada's minimum wage to $12 an hour.

 The party has a formal set of by-laws that form the party structure.
 These by-laws contain nine articles with many sections in each article.